Ru-Tao/ruquartz/content/Further Mechanics/Impulse.md

 $$

 Impulse = final momentum - initial momentum
-Impulse = the change in momentum
+Hence impulse is the overall change in momentum.